-As Britain enters its second national lockdown and winter looms on the horizon, it’s likely that classic cars will be in storage for longer than usual.
+As winter looms on the horizon, it’s likely that classic cars will be in storage for longer than usual.
 So how can owners ensure their car is correctly stored and will emerge, like a sleeping beauty, from its hibernation in good health?

 Here, nine experts in the fields of storage, fuel, oil, tyres and maintenance share with the Hagerty community advice for keeping cars in tip-top condition while in storage.
 It’s now your duty to pass them on to fellow enthusiasts.